Project Title: Prediction of cell-type specific effects of genetic variants in Alzheimer's disease

 I joined Dr. Nathan Skene’s group as a bioinformatician focusing on the analysis of multi-omic single-cell data in neurodegenerative diseases before starting my PhD.
-The primary focus of my PhD research is in the prediction of cell type specific regulatory effects of genetic variants in neurodengenerative diseases.
+The primary focus of my PhD research is in the prediction of cell type-specific regulatory effects of genetic variants in neurodegenerative diseases.

 Outside of academia, I’m obsessed with all things food and hiking.

-- BA Management Science and Information Systems Studies (MSISS), University of Dublin, Trinity College Dublin, 2013
+- 2010-2013: BA Management Science and Information Systems Studies (MSISS), Trinity College Dublin

 AE Murphy, BM Schilder, NG Skene (2021).
 MungeSumstats: a Bioconductor package for the standardization and quality control of many GWAS summary statistics.
 Bioinformatics, 37. https://doi.org/10.1093/bioinformatics/btab665